 Human Rights II in Vienna: History and Theory of Human Rights (HMRT 20201)

 What are the origins of contemporary concerns with human rights?
 This course introduces students to the contested global history of human rights, exploring how and why rights talk became believable to states and publics across time and space.
 It places particular emphasis on the emergence of human rights norms from the Enlightenment through the 1940s, the fluorescence of human rights advocacy especially since the 1970s, and the more recent turn to global justice.
 Readings include primary sources (textual, visual and aural) along with secondary texts.
-Students will also visit the memorial and museum at Auschwitz as we explore the relationship between Holocaust memory and twentieth century global human rights politics.
+Students will also visit the memorial and museum of a site of significance to the Holocaust.
+Previous sites have included Auschwitz and Mauthausen/Gusen.

 Human Rights III in Vienna: Contemporary Issues in Human Rights (HMRT 20301)